Using the Scratchpad to save and edit notes

 • Sync status: A progress indicator appears during sync.
 A cloud checkmark means sync is complete; a slashed cloud means you're offline.
 Pull down on the notes list to trigger a sync.

-• Image sync: Images pasted into a note upload to secure cloud storage and download automatically on your other signed-in devices.
+• Image sync (desktop only): Images pasted into a note upload to secure cloud storage and download automatically on your other signed-in desktop devices.
+Each note can contain up to 10 images.
+If an image fails to sync, your note's text still syncs normally.

 • Offline support: Notes save locally and sync automatically when you're back online.

-• Keyboard dismissal: The keyboard dismisses automatically when you leave the Notes tab, tap outside the search field, or add a new note.
+• Keyboard dismissal (iOS): The keyboard dismisses when you tap the notes list outside the search field or tap the floating + button to add a new note.

-• Spotlight search: Notes are indexed in Spotlight, so you can find them from your iOS home screen.
+• Spotlight search (iOS): Notes are indexed in Spotlight so you can find them from your home screen.

 • Auto Open Note: Off by default.
 Turn it on in Settings to automatically open a new note when the Notes tab is in view and the app becomes active.

-• Focus behavior (Mac): Opening or interacting with Scratchpad does not take focus away from your active application, so you can keep typing without interruption.
+• Focus behavior (Mac): Scratchpad opens as a floating panel and doesn't steal focus from your active app, so you can keep typing elsewhere while it's visible.

 Common issues